» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 • Keep the rat well hydrated

-• Contact the vet if any of the following are observed: swelling, redness, or pain at the incision site, or if there are signs of increased weight loss, lethargy, or changes in habits.
+• Contact the veterinarian if any of the following are observed: swelling, redness, or pain at the incision site, or if there are signs of increased weight loss, lethargy, or changes in habits.

 Outcome

-• Any recurrences of melanoma detected early and treated.
+• Recurrences of melanoma detected early and treated

 Prevention